-If for any reason a student fails to meet SAP in that subsequent semester and is not dismissed from the program eligibility for financial aid will be revoked, unless the student successfully appeals or petitions for continued eligibility.
+If for any reason a student fails to meet SAP in that subsequent semester and is not dismissed from the program, eligibility for financial aid will be revoked.
+The student may appeal or petition for continued eligibility.
 In the case of a successful appeal, financial aid status will be changed to "Financial Aid Probation".